Josh Ashworth: 2009–2012

 In Hollyoaks: The Morning After The Night Before, which follows Josh going to Manchester with Dave Colburn, Josh is introduced to Dave's friends Gabby and Pippa and falls for guitar-playing Ruby.
-However he ends up sleeping with Gabby and later discovers Gabby has given him pubic lice.
+However, he ends up sleeping with Gabby and later discovers Gabby has given him pubic lice.
 Gilly and Sasha Valentine also turn up to party in Manchester.
-Eventually, Josh and Gilly get into a fight which leads to Gilly falling down stairs and losing his teeth.
+Eventually, Josh and Gilly get into a fight which leads to Gilly falling downstairs and losing his teeth.
 Josh drunkenly sleeps with Sasha after she has a fight with Gabby.
 The next day Sasha refuses to talk to him and Rhys comes to take Josh home.
 Once back in Hollyoaks, Sasha and Josh make up before she goes to visit her brother Sonny.
 Josh and Rhys's girlfriend, Hayley, spend the day together devising pub quiz questions, and, after drinking some wine, they share a brief kiss before Josh pulls away quickly, asking "What are we doing?".
 Hayley is prepared to dump Rhys for Josh, but Josh feels guilty.
 Hayley does dump Rhys and is jealous when Josh flirts with new student India Longford.

 Rhys and Hayley rekindle shortly and when Josh appears to be jealous, Hayley dumps Rhys for a second time.
 Josh begins to develop feelings for India and, after sharing a kiss at the students' Christmas party, they start going out.
 During a night out at the loft, Rhys spikes Josh's orange juice with vodka.
 Josh and India decide to move on to another party along with Dave and Sasha, but Josh badly crashes the car due to his unintentional alcohol consumption.
 India is left unconscious by the crash and is rushed to hospital fighting for her life as Josh is arrested by the police for driving under the influence.
 Josh gets a suspended sentence, his license is revoked, and for 6 months he is instructed to go to AA meetings.
 Josh is forced to live with Ste and Amy while everyone turns their backs on him.
 Suzanne later insists he moves back home, which causes arguments with Neville, who has disowned him.
 During Suzanne's birthday dinner, Josh refuses to do as Neville tells him, leading Josh to punch him.
 Neville decides to report him to the police, much to everyone's disbelief.
 Josh crashes another car whilst drunk, and Neville refuses to visit him in hospital.
 He eventually changes his mind has a heart to heart with Josh.
 India, Dave and Charlotte also forgive him when they find out he is in hospital.
 Josh is sentenced to prison for his second DUI offence.